-Maths is an essential skill but many people fear that they will never pick up the maths that they failed to understand in school.
-Don’t worry.
-Most people know more maths than they realise, Steve Chinn is your guide to understanding the ‘basic facts’ of maths as you will use it in daily life
+Maths is an essential skill, but many people fear that they will never pick up the maths that they failed to understand in school.
+Don’t worry – most people know more maths than they realise.

-There are many reasons why the inability to ’do’ maths affects so many children, and follows them into adulthood, and it has little to do with intelligence.
-The major reason is anxiety, the best way to overcome that anxiety is to build on existing knowledge.
+There are many reasons why the inability to ’do’ maths affects so many children, following them into adulthood, and it has little to do with intelligence.
+The major reason is anxiety, and the best way to overcome that anxiety is to build on existing knowledge.
 Everyone has some maths skills and knowledge that can be extended to many more skills and knowledge.

-Numbers are integral to everyday life, from checking the cost of shopping and understanding a train timetable to calculating the best value mobile phone deal, and Steve Chinn brings maths into everyday life.
-Providing a solid foundation The Fear of Maths: How to Overcome It will inspire the confidence that will make learning maths easier.
+Numbers are integral to everyday life, from checking the cost of shopping and understanding a train timetable to calculating the best value mobile phone deal.
+Providing a solid foundation in The Fear of Maths: How to Overcome It, Steve Chinn brings maths into everyday life and inspires the confidence that makes learning maths easier.

 Dr Steve Chinn founded the Mark College, Highbridge, a specialist school for dyslexics and has decades of experience in teaching people with dyslexia and other learning difficulties.
 He now runs training courses for teachers, parents and support assistants around the world.

 Steve Chinn’s The Trouble with Maths was awarded the NASEN/TES Award.
 His official website can be found HERE

 “Inspirational … for anyone experiencing difficulty with mathematics and for those working with and supporting them…”

 “A book packed with information… If you are serious about improving your maths skills… this is the book for you.”